Writers’ Trust Distinguished Contribution Award

 About the Prize

 Established in 2005, this prize is presented annually to an individual or an organization in recognition of their long-standing involvement with the Writers' Trust of Canada.
 The award honours those individuals and organizations which, through their on-going commitment of time, energy, and resources, have given selflessly to shape and further the aims of the Writers' Trust.
-The recipient of the 2012 prize will be announced on November 7, 2012, at the Writers’ Trust Awards event.
+The recipient of the 2013 prize was announced on November 20 at the annual Writers’ Trust Awards.